nikhilbarhate99/PPO-PyTorch/README.md

 This repository provides a Minimal PyTorch implementation of Proximal Policy Optimization with clipped objective for OpenAI gym environments.
 It is primarily intended for beginners in RL for understanding the PPO algorithm.
 It can still be used for complex environments but may require some hyperparameter-tuning or changes in the code.

-A concise explaination of PPO algorithm can be found [here](https://stackoverflow.com/questions/46422845/what-is-the-way-to-understand-proximal-policy-optimization-algorithm-in-rl)

 To keep the training procedure simple :
   - I have kept a constant standard deviation for the output action distribution (multivariate normal with diagonal covariance matrix) for the continuous environments, i.e. it is a hyperparameter and NOT a trainable parameter.
-However, it is linearly decayed.(action_std significantly affects performance)
+However, it is linearly decayed. (action_std significantly affects performance)
   - I have used simple monte-carlo estimate for calculating returns and NOT Generalized Advantage Estimate (you can check out the OpenAI spinning up implementation for that or try implementing it yourself).
   - It is a single threaded implementation, i.e. only one worker collects experience [one of the forks [Link] of this repository has been modified to have Parallel workers]

+A concise explaination of PPO algorithm can be found [here](https://stackoverflow.com/questions/46422845/what-is-the-way-to-understand-proximal-policy-optimization-algorithm-in-rl)

 ## Usage